-EU Commission Adopts Emergency State Aid Framework to Enable EU Member States to Support Businesses in the COVID-19 Outbreak
+EU Emergency State Aid Programs to Enable EU Member States to Support Businesses in the COVID-19 Outbreak

 To help our clients navigate the coronavirus (COVID-19) crisis, Arnold & Porter has established a Coronavirus Task Force covering a wide range of issues and challenges.
 Subscribe to our "Coronavirus (COVID-19)" mailing list to receive our latest client Advisories and register for upcoming webinars.

 On 19 March 2020, the European Commission adopted a Temporary Framework to enable EU Member States to use European State aid rules to support the European economy in the COVID-19 crisis (see C(2020) 1863).
 On 3 April 2020, the Commission adopted the First Amendment to the Temporary Framework (see IP/20/570).

 The Temporary Framework, which is based on Article 107(3)(b) of the of the Treaty on the Functioning of the European Union (TFEU), recognizes that the entire EU economy is experiencing a serious disturbance.
 To remedy that, the Temporary Framework provides five types of aid that can be granted by EU Member States:

 - Direct grants, selective tax advantages and advance payments: EU Member States may establish programs to grant up to €800,000 for companies to address their urgent liquidity needs.

 - State guarantees for bank loans: Member States may provide State guarantees to ensure banks keep providing loans to the customers who need them.

 - Subsidised public loans: Member States may grant direct loans with favourable interest rates to companies.
 These loans can help businesses cover immediate working capital and investment needs.